Business Leaders View Transformative Technology As Trigger For Growth

 • Find a trusted partner to help.
 “When your team is knee-deep in the existing work, it’s hard to take a step back and see the forest through the trees,” she said.
 “We brought in an outside company to help us do that … Primarily, they’ve come in to help us figure out how to do what we need to do.”

 • Manage organizational change.
 “Change doesn’t happen overnight,” said Sylvester.
-“Make sure you communicate [with management] and that you buy into what their long-term vision is.”
+“Make sure you communicate and that you buy into what their long-term vision is.”
 She believes many CIOs and their staffs get overwhelmed when they don’t truly understand where the project is going.

 • Once you have set the course, take small steps.
 “Then measure your progress to getting there, and make sure you’re constantly heading toward that vision,” she said.